What happens to your application once it is submitted to law schools?

 (3) Once your application is complete, it can then be transmitted to the first file reviewer(s) to be read and evaluated (at which point your application is "under review," in many status checkers' terms).
 That doesn't always happen immediately—in fact, it often doesn't—but delays at this stage are typically just the result of the pace and workflow of the admissions office.

 (4) Different schools have different file reading processes, so the first person reading your application might be the dean of admissions, another admissions officer, or a dedicated file reader.
-They will read your file, likely take some notes, and perhaps assign a score (many schools use a 1 to 5 rating system, but this varies a great deal).
-From there, your application will either be read by a second reviewer or assigned a preliminary decision (admit, deny, waitlist).
-It may also go to a faculty reviewer, if the law school employs a faculty review committee.
+They will read your file, likely take some notes, and perhaps assign a score (many schools use a 1 to 5 rating system, but this varies a great deal) and/or a recommended decision (admit/deny/waitlist).
+From there, depending on the school's application reading workflow (and in many cases depending on your initial score/decision recommendation), your file may go to a second reviewer and/or a faculty reviewer (if the law school has a faculty review committee).

-(5) Typically, no matter what process and how many reviewers your application goes through, the dean of admissions (or whoever is leading the admissions office) makes the final decision on all applications, either after fully reading each or just consulting prior reviewer(s)' notes/scores.
-If the school releases scholarships concurrently with decisions (some do, many do not), and if you are being admitted, your scholarship will also be finalized at this stage.
+If the school awards scholarships concurrently with decisions (some do; many do not), and if you are being admitted, your scholarship will also be finalized at this stage.

 (6) Decisions are usually made in batches (or "waves," in applicants' terms) for processing reasons.
 Certainly, law schools can and sometimes do release individual decisions (especially during the later cycle/waitlist process—but that's a topic for another blog!), but that is not typical.
-Most law schools render decisions via email, though some also give applicants a call.
+Most law schools render decisions via email, some render decisions (especially denials) simply by updating your status checker, and a few schools like to call applicants who they are admitting.

 Many law schools—particularly schools that are highly competitive and receive large volumes of applications—sort their file reading process not by date completed, but by some combination of LSAT score and uGPA.
-To put it frankly (which, in this case, is also a bit bluntly), if they think you will be admitted, they care a great deal about you and what you think, because they believe they will have to recruit you moving forward.
-If they think you will be denied, reading your application will be less of a priority.
+To put it frankly (which, in this case, is also a bit bluntly), if they think you will be admitted, they have a greater incentive to render your decision earlier, because they believe they will have to recruit you moving forward.
+If they think you will be denied, they have less incentive to read your application sooner.

 Early in the cycle, there's another factor at play here as well—at that stage, law schools can't yet be sure what to expect.
 They don't know how the applicant pool is going to shake out (at a national level, regional level, or at their school specifically), and as a result, they don't know whether they'll be able to maintain their medians, raise them, or have to lower them.
 They do know, regardless, that they'll want to admit applicants above both of their target medians, and that they'll likely deny most applicants below both medians, but that leaves a whole middle section of their applicant pool for whom their decision-making process might look different depending on a number of factors that will only become clear as the cycle progresses.